-Academic - Head of SIAS
+Academic - Director

 Academic - Staff

-Career Development Fellow in the Sociology of Japan
+Professor in the Sociology of Japanese Society

 I joined the University of Oxford in 2008.
 After completing my BA and MA degrees at the University of Tokyo, I studied at Northwestern University in the US, where I got my PhD in sociology in 1988.
 After going back to Japan, I worked at the National Institute of Multimedia Education from 1988 to 1991, and then moved to the Graduate School of Education, University of Tokyo, where I taught the sociology of education for almost two decades until I came to Oxford.